BetweenWalls/PD2-Singleplayer/Diablo II/ProjectD2/data/global/excel/mods/s5 easy as in LoD mod by MAOMAC/_INFO.md

+My favorite mod for Diablo 2 is for sure Path of Diablo.

+Unfortunately creator of that mod will not make it for Single Player.

+There is another very similar mod called Project Diablo 2 that supports Single Player.

+But that mod is imo much harder than original LoD or Path of Diablo.

+I want to experience LoD/PoD type of balance in single player while playing content of PD2.

+So i waited for someone to create a mod for Project Diablo 2 that will lower the difficulty for people like me.
+I'm done waiting.
+I will do it myself.

+With no experience with modding i quickly learned how to do basic text edits and made what is possible to bring that LoD/PoD balance (or at least as close as you can get with just text editing) into single player Project Diablo 2.

+This very simple text file mod is for Project Diablo 2 mod - please support creators of Project Diablo 2

+requirements: Diablo 2 LoD 1.13c + Project Diablo 2 mod + PlugY (for shared stash and Uber Tristram)

+remember: install Project Diablo 2 ONLY from original source provided by creators of the mod: https://www.projectdiablo2.com/

+don't trust any other sources (it would probably be outdated anyway)

+if you absolutely have to... do it at your own risk, don't blame anyone but yourself if you catch a virus when you install

+Project Diablo 2 from other sources.

+Project Diablo 2 from original source is 100% virus free.

+ver 5-8-7

+5-8-4-beta:small fix with stats in monstats.txt
+5-8-4b-beta:small but important readme update (about PD2 instalation and uber tristram) 5-8-4c-beta:small but important readme update, + added my PlugY.ini
+	(about PlugY settings - it's important to read about possible PlugY bugs and how to properly {completely} avoid them-it's in the readme),
+5-8-5:	Energy Shield - synergy from telekinesis back at LoD value (from 225%-100% damage taken, to 200%-75%)
+	AMAZON: EVADE and DODGE buff (from 33% at lvl 20 to 50% at lvl 14 ; cap from 40% to 65%)
+	ASSASSIN: weapon block back at LoD values (from 36% at lvl 10 to 50% at lvl 10) FADE buff to LoD values ( curse reduction and physical resists )
+	DRUID: werewolf +%HP buff back at LoD value (from 0% to +25%) werebear +%HP buff back at LoD value (from 0% to +75%)
+	BARBARIAN: battle cry back at Season 4 DURATION (12s+0.4s/LVL) {+ small readme update about PlugY bugs}
+5-8-6: Barbarian Find item back to LoD values (now same as in Diablo 2 Resurrected)
+5-8-7: freeze and chill duration vs monsters in hell difficulty buff (x2)

 easy as in LoD mod by MAOMAC

 to use this Single Player mod for Project Diablo 2 (currently made from season 5 patch 8)